cryptoadvance/specter-desktop/docs/faq.md

 ```
 Depending on "what's written in `somethingInHere`:
 * If it's `rpcpasswordaspin`, you can lookup the password in your `bitcoin.conf`-file in a line like `rpcpassword=YourPasswordHere`
-* If it's `usernamepassword`, you won't be able to recover the password but you can deactivate it by setting it to `none`
+* If it's `usernamepassword`, you won't be able to recover the password but you can deactivate it by setting it to `none` and restart Specter.
 * If it's `none` (or you just set it to `none`) you can login without any password.
 So hurry up with setting it again within specter.

 ## BACKING UP FUNDS